Cisco-Kosha/teamwork-connector/README.md

 ![Teamwork](images/teamwork.png)

 Using the Kosha Teamwork connector, you can perform REST API operations such as reading, modifying, adding, or deleting data from your projects.
-The connector also supports Cross-Origin Resource Sharing (CORS).

 This Kosha Teamwork connector exposes REST API endpoints to perform any operations on Teamwork APIs in a simple, quick and intuitive fashion.
 Using the Teamwork API, your Kosha workflow or application can directly access the Teamwork platform to: